natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wellington%20Mk%20III.md

 ====Ground battles====
 [[File:Wellington Torp Launching technic.jpg|thumb|right|364x364px|"Torpedo attack!"
 The best way to launch a torpedo at close range without sacrificing the aircraft, is to find the middle ground between the suggested drop direction and the target.
 That way making the evasive action of the torpedoes, harder.
 Whether the target slows down or turns, The torpedoes will be on collision course]]
 Using the {{PAGENAME}} should be used as a strategic bomber, that is what it excels at in this game mode.
 It is too big to be used in the ground attack role, making it an easy target for enemy tankers.
-To use the {{PAGENAME}}, load up on 500 lbs or the single 4,000 lbs cookie bomb.
+To use the {{PAGENAME}}, load up on 500 lbs or the single 4,000 lb cookie bomb.
 The 500 lbs, offer 65.5 Kg of HE filler and the cookie offers 1,339 kg of explosive filler.

 Fly around the map, waiting for the enemy to cap the cap zones, when they start capping the zone - head towards it while gaining altitude.
 Do not come in low as a single shot fired from a tank can knock you out of the game.
 Once at a good height, line up on the cap zone and drop the bombs.
 Any tank in the zone will be destroyed.